priyadarsini-gunasekaran/Console-Finances/README.md

 ![Screenshot](./financial_analysis.jpg)

-* The URL of the deployed application.
+* The URL of the deployed application: https://priyadarsini-gunasekaran.github.io/Console-Finances/starter/index.html

-* The URL of the GitHub repository.
+* The URL of the GitHub repository: https://github.com/priyadarsini-gunasekaran/Console-Finances

 ---